FAQ: Diabetes, Blood Sugar and Weight LossAug 03, 2021

 The short answer is yes.
 All of the above recommendations will help you identify triggers for your blood sugar imbalances.
 If implemented along with a healthy diet and exercise routine designed for you, diabetes can be prevented in future pregnancies and in general.
 Your needs during pregnancy will be vastly different than your needs postpartum and during lactation.
 Please work with a licensed professional to ensure you and your baby are getting optimal nutrients.
 Pregnancy is not the time to try to detox or lose weight unless you were specifically instructed to do so by your doctor.

-Written by Dr. Terra Winston
+Dr. Terra Winston